-Age 72 Bogotá, Colombia Independent
+Age 73 Bogotá, Colombia Independent

-Management and Leadership International Experience

-Board Experience

-Governance

-Investment Banking/ Mergers and Acquisitions
+Management and Leadership International Experience Board Experience Governance Investment Banking/ Mergers and Acquisitions Legal Human Resources / Compensation Financial Acumen Sustainable Development Health and Safety

-Legal

-Human Resources /

-Compensation

-Financial Acumen

-Sustainable Development

-Health and Safety

 Government Relations Communication and Stakeholder Engagement Information Technology / Cyber-Security Industry Risk Management Ethics and Compliance Risk Management Luis F. Alarcón Mantilla is a corporate director and former senior executive with a long record in the Colombian business environment.
-He is currently a member of the boards of directors of Edemco S.A.S., an electric power infrastructure construction company, Transer S.A., a land transportation company, and Fundacion Plan, a non-profit Colombian civil society organization.
-He previously served as chairman of the board of directors of Almacenes Exito S.A., a retailer and one of the largest companies in Colombia, a position he held from 2015 to 2024, and also served as Chairman of the board of directors and member of the Audit Committee of Grupo Sura, the largest Colombian final conglomerate, from 2015 to 2020.
+He recently served as chairman of the board of directors of Almacenes Exito, the largest retailer in Colombia, a position he held from 2015 to 2024, and is currently a member of the boards of directors of Edemco S.A.S., an electric power infrastructure construction company, Transer S.A., a land transportation company, and Fundacion Plan, a non-profit Colombian civil society organization.
+He previously served as Chairman of the board of directors and member of the Audit Committee of Grupo Sura, the largest Colombian financial conglomerate (2015 to 2020).
 From 2007 through 2015, Mr. Alarcón served as Chief Executive Officer of Interconexión Eléctrica S.A.
 E.S.P., a Colombian energy transmission, telecommunications and toll roads company.

-Mr. Alarcón is a Civil Engineer with a degree from Universidad de los Andes (1975) and obtained a Master's in Civil Engineering from Massachusetts Institute of Technology (1979).
-In 1995 he attended the Advanced Management Program at Oxford University.
+Mr. Alarcón is a Civil Engineer with a degree from Universidad de los Andes (1975) and obtained a Master's degree in Civil Engineering from the Massachusetts Institute of Technology (1979).
+In 1995, he attended the Advanced Management Program at Oxford University.

-Board of Directors - 16 of 17 (94%)
+Board of Directors - 9 of 10 (90%)